 How Much Does a Vampire Lift Cost?

-A vampire lifting, also called PRP treatment or autohemotherapy skin, costs CHF 1800 in the total package.
-This means you have four sessions at intervals of four weeks.
-This is our top recommendation, as this allows you to achieve the best possible result.
+At HAIR & SKIN a vampire lifting, also called PRP treatment or autohemotherapy skin, costs CHF 2500 in the total package.
+This means you have six sessions at intervals of four weeks.

 Vampire Lifting - Anything but Count Dracula